 That said, the functionality is more of an add-on than a feature.
 The app is not the most user-friendly experience overall, but it is highly functional.

 To get started with IPO investing in the Webull app, tap the Markets tab on the bottom.
-You’ll see the IPO Center underneath the market indexes.
+Then Explore at the top.
+Scroll down to see the IPO Center.

-From the Markets tab, tap IPO Center.
-You’ll see three tabs at the top: Offering, Filed, and Listed.
+If you tap “View All”, you’ll see three tabs at the top: Offering, Filed, and Listed.

 Here is where you can place orders, look at new filings, and see when expected deal dates and prices.